Developer-RONNIE/google-maps-easy-scrape/README.md

 - Website URL <br />
 - Google Maps URL <br />
 <br />

-Step 3: Download the Data
+Step 3: Download the Data <br />
-After the data is displayed, you can customize the file name.
+After the data is displayed, you can customize the file name. <br />
 Click Download CSV to export the scraped data into a CSV file for further use (cold calling, email campaigns, etc.).